-2223.2 Report
+2223.2 Report-

-The review committee shall examine the application materials and consider findings from its site visit and submit a report, including a written initial recommendation regarding approval, to the Secretary.
-A copy of the report shall be provided at the same time to the applicant.
-The applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval to the Board.
+The review_committee shall examine the application materials and consider findings from its site visit and submit_write a report, including a written initial recommendation regarding approval, to the Secretary.
+A copy of the initial recommendation report shall be provided at the same time to the applicant.
+The applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval to the State-Board.
 The Secretary's final recommendation shall contain the findings of other agencies of state government that inspect such facilities.

-2223.3 General Conditions for Approval
+2223.3 General Conditions for Approval-

-Approval shall be recommended for an independent school offering elementary or secondary education that provides a minimum course of study pursuant to 16 V.S.A. § 906 and that substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools, including this Section, Section 2226 (Application) or Section 2224 (Alternate Approval and Renewal), and Section 2227 (Approval), as well as Section 2229 (Approval to Receive Public Tuition, Special Education Approval).
-A school meeting approval requirements in this Section, Sections 2226 or Section 2224, and Section 2227, but not Section 2229 may be recommended for approval but may not receive public tuition.
+Approval shall be recommended for an independent school offering elementary or secondary education that provides a minimum course of study pursuant to 16 V.S.A. § 906- and that substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools, including this Section, RuleSection 2226 (Application) or Section 2224 (Alternate Approval and Renewal), and RuleSection 2227 (Approval), as well as Section 2229 (Approval to Receive Public Tuition, Special Education Approval).
+Effective July 1, 2023, an independent school that intends to accept public tuition must also meet the requirements of SBE Rule 2229.
+A Effective July 1, 2023, a school meeting approval requirements in this Section, SBE RuleSections 2226 or Section 2224, (Application) and Section 2227, (Approval) but not RuleSection 2229 (Approval to Receive Public Tuition, Special Education Approval) may be recommended for approval but may not receive public tuition.

-2223.4 Review
+2223.4 Review.